UPDATED: AUGUST 25, 2023 | 1 MIN READ

 - Generic drugs may appear differently, which could cause consumer confusion, especially in elderly patients.

 - Generic drug manufacturers may add filler ingredients, which can affect the medication’s absorption rate

 - Slower therapeutic effects may occur with a generic compared to a name-brand drug

 - Not every generic is a fit for every patient, so you may need to go through trial-and-error

-Some individual and family health insurance plans might not cover brand-name generics or if they do, require a higher copay.
-Several states and one U.S. territory mandate that pharmacists substitute generic prescription drugs a name-brand if they meet prescribing requirements.
+Some individual and family health insurance plans might not cover brand-name generics or require a higher copay if they do.
+Several states and one U.S. territory mandate that pharmacists substitute generic prescription drugs with a name-brand if they meet prescribing requirements.
 These states are:

 - New Jersey

 - New York

 When does a name-brand prescription drug option make sense?